Ripper Wealth

 Consider early restructuring

-If you operate through a discretionary trust, the 3-year rollover relief period (starting 1 July 2027) is your window to restructure without triggering CGT or other tax consequences.
-Speak with a registered tax agent about your options.
+If you operate through a discretionary trust, the 3-year rollover relief period is your window to restructure without triggering CGT.
+Speak with a registered tax agent.
 This is educational information only.

 Frequently Asked Questions